Particular/docs.particular.net/servicecontrol/creating-config-file.md

 ### ServiceControl/DatabaseMaintenancePort

 The port to bind the RavenDB when in maintenance mode or [RavenDB is exposed](creating-config-file.md#troubleshooting-servicecontrolexposeravendb).
-This setting is only applicable from version 2 and above.

 Type: int